Golden Temple: Rebuilt structure

+The sanctum sanctorum is located in the middle of a temple-tank.
 The sanctum is a 12.25 x 12.25 metre square with two storeys and a gold leaf dome.
 This sanctum has a marble platform that is a 19.7 x 19.7 metre square.
 It sits inside an almost square (154.5 x 148.5 m^{2}) pool called amritsar or amritsarovar (amrit means nectar, sar is short form of sarovar and means pool).
 The pool is 5.1 metres deep and is surrounded by a 3.7 metre wide circumambulatory marble passage that is circled clockwise.
 The sanctum is connected to the platform by a causeway and the gateway into the causeway is called the Darshani Ḍeorhi (from Darshana Dvara).
-For those who wish to take a dip in the pool, the Temple provides a half hexagonal shelter and holy steps to Har ki Pauri.
+For those who wish to take a dip in the pool, the temple provides a half hexagonal shelter and holy steps to Har ki Pauri.
 Bathing in the pool is believed by many Sikhs to have restorative powers, purifying one's karma.
 Some carry bottles of the pool water home particularly for sick friends and relatives.
 The pool is maintained by volunteers who perform kar seva (community service) by draining and desilting it periodically.
+Alternative measures for the pool's diameter is 158.50 x 159.30 m^{2} with a parallelogram shape, angled at 86 and 94 degrees.
+The principal shrine is accessed via a causeway (decorated with lanterns, balustrades, and marble latticework and columns, with an entrance archway) located on the northwestern side of the tank.

 There is a section of the shrine known as the Har-Ki-Pauri, located on the backside of the temple proper, where pilgrims and worshippers can take a sip of the water from the holy temple tank.
 The water used for the daily ritual cleaning of the temple premises is also sourced from this section.
 The water is mixed with milk to dilute the milk content, with the combined solution used to clean the temple's surfaces on a daily basis.